 Book Author: Michael Bronski

-While a growing body of scholarship about LGBTQ+ people and history exists, LGBTQ+ history is largely inaccessible for many youth.
+While a growing body of scholarship about LGBTQ+ people and history exists, LGBTQ+ history is largely inaccessible for many young people.
 It is usually not taught in schools or referenced in textbooks.
 A Queer History of the United States for Young People changes this reality.
-As someone who struggled to unearth their LGBTQ+ history when they were younger, this book provides a comprehensive overview of LGBTQ+ history in the United States.
+As someone who struggled to unearth their LGBTQ+ history when they were younger, this book provided me with a comprehensive overview of LGBTQ+ history in the United States.
 LGBTQ+ identities are not hereditary.
 Therefore, family members often do not share LGBTQ+ identities.
-A Queer History of the United States is an essential source for young people to about over 400 years of LGBTQ+ history.
-Bronski expertly synthesizes a large body of material to depict how LGBTQ+ visibility was not always rainbows and protests, but a legacy of resistance and resilience.
+A Queer History of the United States is an essential source for young people to learn about over 400 years of LGBTQ+ history.
+Bronski synthesizes a large body of material to depict how LGBTQ+ visibility was not always rainbows and protests, but a legacy of resistance and resilience.

 Throughout A Queer History of the United States, author Michael Bronski presents many compelling figures in history who blurred the lines of gender and questioned cultural norms around sexuality.
 Bronski makes this book accessible even to youth who have not yet developed a robust knowledge of LGBTQ+ terminology.
-Our language evolves; Bronski expertly addresses this reality by explaining to readers about how the vocabulary we use to describe LGBTQ+ people now did not exist in the 18th century.
-Some historical figures did not use the labels “gender fluid” or “pansexual,” despite behavior that reflects these defintions.
-Therefore, Bronski carefully explains throughout the book how historians must rely on speculation and analysis based on primary and secondary sources to identify if a figure from hundreds of years ago is a member of the LGBTQ+ community.
+Our language evolves; Bronski addresses this reality by explaining to readers how the vocabulary we use to describe LGBTQ+ people now did not exist in the 18th century.
+Some historical figures did not use the labels “gender fluid” or “pansexual,” despite behavior that reflects these modern definitions.
+Therefore, Bronski explains throughout the book how historians must rely on speculation and analysis based on primary and secondary sources to identify if a figure from hundreds of years ago was a member of the LGBTQ+ community.

-Bronski succeeds in not only compiling stories from history, but building an understanding about the diversity within the LGBTQ+ community.
+Bronski succeeds in compiling stories from history and building an understanding of the diversity within the LGBTQ+ community.
 He places queer history in the broader social context, reminding readers that the LGBTQ+ community is not a monolith.
-This nuance is crucial, as there are many prominent figures within LGBTQ+ history who are problematic.
-An important note for readers is that sexism and racism and other forms of oppression are a part of LGBTQ+ history.
-For example, Walt Whitman used racist language in his poems to describe Black people.
+This nuance is crucial, as many prominent figures within LGBTQ+ history are problematic.
+An important note for readers is that sexism, racism, and other forms of oppression are a part of LGBTQ+ history.
 Despite many of the figures of this book doing important work, it is crucial to acknowledge the legacy of oppression, discrimination, and bias within the LGBTQ+ community’s history.

 A Queer History of the United States for Young People by Michael Bronski